openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 There are two ways to cast a camera.

-1. Asking Google to "show X camera" after you have tagged the metadata shown below.
-Must be HLS.
+1. Asking Google to "show X camera" after you have tagged the metadata shown below for the openHAB Cloud Connector.
+Must be the HLS format.
 2. Using the Chromecast Binding and sending the URL to the `playuri` channel.
 You can cast the ipcamera.jpg (static picture), ipcamera.gif (looping moving picture) and HLS for a non stop stream that uses low CPU and can also contain audio.

-After reading the information in the above sections to setup HLS, you can ask Google to 'Show the Front Door Camera' with the recently added metadata for the openHAB Cloud Connector.

 Don't forget to ask google to 'sync my devices' after adding the metadata shown below.
 You can also ask for any of the synonyms that you tag to ensure Google understands multiple names that the camera may be called by different people in your family.